denis-ilchishin/neemata/README.md

 #### First-party transports and clients:
 - **Websockets**
-- AMQP (In backlog for now, come back to it in the future)
+- AMQP (In backlog until all core APIs/interfaces are stable)

 #### First-party extensions:
 - JSON schema generation